mateuszm-arianelabs/eliza-hedera/packages/plugin-hedera/README.md

 ```
 Get messages from topic 0.0.5473710 that were posted before 2025-02-07 07:35:31.000.
 Get all posts for topic 0.0.5473710.
+Show messages from topic 0.0.5473710.
+No date range set.
 Show messages from topic 0.0.5473710 in range 01.01.2024 - 02.03.2025
 Show messages from topic 0.0.5473710 in range 2022 - 2026.
 ```

+**Note:** sometimes LLMs struggles with proper extracting of data from requests.
+It might happen if first request with specific data range was passed and then next prompt request for all posts (no data range therefore no params) is issued.
+In this case you might need to be more specific and use prompt `Show messages from topic 0.0.5473710.
+No time range.` instead of `Show messages from topic 0.0.5473710.`.

 ---